DorinVieru/full-stack-sale-eventi/README-EN.md

   ```
   composer create-project laravel/laravel project_name
   ```
-By "project_name" we mean the name of your personal project that you want to create, not the project to clone from GitHub.
+By "project_name" we mean the name of your personal project that you want to create, not the project to clone from GitHub. <br>
+Next, open the newly created project in your Visual Studio Code.

 <!-- Installation -->
 ### Installation